BAD TIMES AT THE EL ROYALE

 The thing about Bad Times at the El Royale is that it is, I think, a genuinely good movie—not a great one, but one that I don't know if I could identify a single serious problem with—that just so happens to be caught inside a ruinously bad attempt at playing with structure, one that its writer and director, Drew Goddard, grows tired of almost the minute he starts applying it, and which makes the film, every time it crops up, quite a great deal worse than it has any right being.

-So: Bad Times, set in or around the year 1969, tells the story of an especially macabre night at the titular hotel, built directly upon the border of California and Nevada and each half of it themed appropriately, and once not long ago a happening place for all manner of luminaries who found themselves on the road from Los Angeles east toward Las Vegas and Reno, but which has now passed its moment in the sun, its Nevadan half no longer a licensed gaming establishment, and the whole place manned by a skeleton crew of just one desk clerk—slash baretender slash custodian slash everything else (Lewis Pullman)—who, despite his multiple responsibilities, doesn't appear to actually expect any guests ever again, given how he's abandoned his post in the middle of the afternoon when four weary travelers simultaneously bear down on his kitschily bifurcated lobby.
+So: Bad Times, set in or around the year 1969, tells the story of an especially macabre night at the titular hotel.
+Built directly upon the border of California and Nevada and each half of it themed appropriately, once not long ago it was a happening place for all manner of luminaries who found themselves on the road from Los Angeles east toward Las Vegas and Reno.
+It has now passed its moment in the sun, its Nevadan half is no longer a licensed gaming establishment, and the whole place is manned by a skeleton crew of just one desk clerk—slash baretender slash custodian slash everything else (Lewis Pullman)—who, despite his multiple responsibilities, doesn't appear to actually expect any guests ever again, given how he's abandoned his post in the middle of the afternoon when four weary travelers simultaneously bear down on his kitschily bifurcated lobby.

-In theory, however, Bad Times tells four stories, one for each of the guests to whom our clerk, Miles, eventually gets around to renting out a room: the story of Daniel Flynn, a priest with a secret (Jeff Bridges, though I choose to ignore this movie's attempt to butter me up by giving his character the same surname he had in TRON); the story of Laramie Seymour Sullivan, a vacuum cleaner salesman with a secret (Jon Hamm); the story of Emily Summerspring, a rude hippie with a secret (Dakota Johnson); and the story of Darlene Sweet, a soul singer who hasn't made it past back-up duties and predatory record company executives yet, and is ultimately marked as the lead by not having a secret (Cynthia Erivo).
-These stories are all prefaced by the prologue, a single, unnervingly-static shot, punctuated by jump cuts, in which a mysterious man, ten years earlier, tore up the carpet and the floorboards, hid a bag in the hole he'd made, and painstakingly put everything right back in its proper place—whereupon he was rewarded by an equally mysterious associate who blows his guts out his back (and onto the camera) with a shotgun.
+In theory, however, Bad Times tells four stories, one for each of the guests to whom our clerk, Miles, eventually gets around to renting out a room: the story of Daniel Flynn, a priest with a secret (Jeff Bridges); the story of Laramie Seymour Sullivan, a vacuum cleaner salesman with a secret (Jon Hamm); the story of Emily Summerspring, a rude hippie with a secret (Dakota Johnson); and the story of Darlene Sweet, a soul singer who hasn't made it past back-up duties and predatory record company executives yet, and is ultimately marked as the lead by not having a secret (Cynthia Erivo).
+These stories are all prefaced by the prologue, a single, unnervingly-static shot, punctuated by jump cuts, in which a mysterious man, ten years earlier, tore up the carpet and the floorboards, hid a bag in the hole he'd made, and painstakingly put everything right back in its proper place—whereupon he was rewarded for his labors by an equally mysterious associate who blows his guts out his back (and onto the camera) with a shotgun.
 We can assume, therefore, that one or more of our guests is after whatever's under that floor; and things get even stranger, once we find out, through Seymour's poking around, that every room in the hotel is wired for sound and fitted with a trick mirror, behind which there is a long, dark corridor, and a camera ready to film whatever may happen on the other side.

 In theory, these stories are separate, and while they'll obviously intertwine, with events in one seen from a different perspective in another, they are cordoned off in their own individual chapters, each presented with their own tasteful art deco title card: "Room Four," "Room Five," and so on, and it all seems to be set up to be very rigorous and very precise.
 In practice, rigor and precision last about one half of one hour, at which point somebody dies, and Bad Times becomes pretty much a total free-for-all that occasionally jumps about in time, and occasionally jumps about in space—incredibly, one of those title cards bears the name "Washington, D.C.", even though it's just a phone call to D.C.—and, whenever the movie feels like it, it goes for flashbacks, of wildly varying length (some are five minutes long, some are literal single-shot flashes that barely register their subjects) but all of equal narrative benefit (zero), notably the one that explicates the nature of the particular form of bad time Emily's running from, who for unclear reasons gets a personal title card, even though he's not a place, but a man, "Billy Lee" (Chris Hemsworth).